microsoft/frameworkcontroller/doc/user-manual.md

 To safely run large scale Framework, i.e. the total task number in a single Framework is greater than 300, you just need to enable the [LargeFrameworkCompression](../pkg/apis/frameworkcontroller/v1/config.go).
 However, you may also need to decompress the Framework by yourself.

 ## <a name="FrameworkPodHistory">Framework and Pod History</a>
-By leveraging the [LogObjectSnapshot](../pkg/apis/frameworkcontroller/v1/config.go), external systems, such as [Fluentd](https://www.fluentd.org) and [ElasticSearch](https://www.elastic.co/products/elasticsearch), can collect and process Framework and Pod history snapshots even if it was retried or deleted, such as persistence, metrics conversion, visualization, alerting, acting, analysis, etc.
+By leveraging the [LogObjectSnapshot](../pkg/apis/frameworkcontroller/v1/config.go), external systems, such as [Fluentd](https://www.fluentd.org) and [ElasticSearch](https://www.elastic.co/products/elasticsearch), can collect and process Framework and Pod history snapshots even if it was retried or deleted, such as for persistence, metrics conversion, visualization, alerting, acting, analysis, etc.

 ## <a name="FrameworkTaskStateMachine">Framework and Task State Machine</a>
 ### <a name="FrameworkStateMachine">Framework State Machine</a>